rickhenderson/data-science/git-help-quick-tips.md

 Using GitBash is a great way to have `git` and `python` working well together on a Windows computer.

 For *Data Science* or *Data Analysis* you might want to consider using [Anaconda](https://www.continuum.io/downloads) as this provides over 150 packages plus access to over 200 more relating to analysis and charting.

+### Using Git with Eclipse
+* Install Git using `Help > Install New Software` and use http://download.eclipse.org/egit/updates as the source.
+* Import a local Git repository by using `File > Import` and select Git.
+  * Might be a problem: Try importing as general project.